Mazda RX-7: Series 1 (1978–1980)

-In May 1980, Mazda introduced a limited production run of special North American models known as the Leathersport Models.
-This package was essentially an uprated GS model with added LS badges on each B-pillar, special stripes on the exterior, and LS-only gold anodized wheels (with polished outer face and wheel rim).
-All LS editions came equipped with special LS-only full brown leather upholstery, leather-wrapped steering wheel, leather-wrapped shift knob, removable sunroof, LS-specific four-speaker AM/FM stereo radio with power antenna (though listed as a six-speaker stereo, as the two rear dual voice coil speakers were counted as four speakers in total), remote power door side mirrors, and other standard GS equipment.
-Two primary options were also available; a three-speed JATCO 3N71B automatic transmission and air conditioning.
-Other GS options such as cassette tape deck, splash guards, padded center console arm rest and others could be added by the dealer.
-The LS model was only ever available in three different exterior colors: Aurora White, Brilliant Black, and Solar Gold.
-No official production records are known to exist or to have been released.
-This series of RX-7 had exposed steel bumpers and a high-mounted indentation-located rear license plate, called by Werner Buhrer of Road & Track magazine a "Baroque depression."
+In 1980, Mazda introduced a limited run North American model known as the Leathersport, or LS.
+The LS was essentially an uprated GS with additions such as LS badges on the B-pillars, exterior stripes, gold anodised wheels, brown leather upholstery, leather-wrapped steering wheel and shift knob, removable sunroof, four-speaker AM/FM stereo radio with power antenna (listed as a six-speaker stereo, as the two rear dual voice coil speakers were counted as four speakers), remote power door side mirrors, and standard GS equipment.
+Two primary options were also available; a 3-speed JATCO 3N71B automatic transmission and air conditioning.
+The dealer could add other GS options such as a cassette tape deck, splash guards, padded center console armrest, and others.
+The LS was only available in three exterior colours: Aurora White, Brilliant Black, and Solar Gold.
+Some sources say 2500 LS model cars were built, while others say production numbers are unknown.
+The LS had exposed steel bumpers and a high-mounted indentation for the rear license plate, called by Werner Buhler of Road & Track magazine a "Baroque depression."